 And the part I love the most?
-These treats are way healthier than the store bought varieties that are filled with ingredients I can’t pronounce the names of.
+These treats are way healthier than the store-bought varieties that are filled with ingredients I can't pronounce.
 What I really mean is that I can eat more Oreos and not feel bad about it.

 Want to win a copy of Casey Barber's Classic Snacks Made From Scratch?
 Here's how the contest works: Contest closed.
 Congratulations to Rebecca for winning this cookbook!

 - Leave a comment with your favourite classic snack.
 (It could be: “I love Oreos!” or “I can't get enough of Hostess Cupcakes!”)

 - This giveaway closes at midnight on May 24th, 2013

 - Winners will be contacted through the email address used to comment

 - Winners have 3 days to respond or a new winner will be chosen

 And if you can't wait to see if you won a copy of Classic Snacks Made From Scratch you can always get your hands on a copy here 🙂